Please click here to join my mailing list to be notified when the next circles open in September 2021.

 Welcome aboard, mama.
 Let’s heal this mother wound.

-The cost of this program is $250/month or $220/month if you pay for the year in full.
+The cost of this program is $270/month or $240/month if you pay for the year in full.

-**Seats fill fast and there is only space for 36 of you (3 groups of 12).
+**Seats fill fast with a limit of 14 participants.
 Scroll down to the blue boxes for testimonials from past participants and the FAQ section for scholarship information.

 Frequently Asked Questions